-The Moist Till Uplands ecological site is characteristic of Appalachian (Hemlock)-Northern Hardwood Forest system (CES202.593) and the North-Central Interior and Appalachian Rich Swamp system (CES202.605).
-The reference community is highly varied but typified by a mixed maple-oak-hemlock forest.
+The Moist Dense Till Uplands ecological site is characteristic of Appalachian (Hemlock)-Northern Hardwood Forest system (CES202.593) and the North-Central Interior and Appalachian Rich Swamp system (CES202.605).
+The vegetation of these moist upland/wetland transitions is not well described.
+The reference community is varied but typified by mixed maple-oak-hemlock forest often with a rich fern understory.

 This forest occurs in uneven-aged stands with canopy gaps formed by storm extremes ranging from windthrows to downbursts to ice-storms.
 Excessive deer browse may be an issue.
 Other agents-of-change include land conversions and fragmentation by agricultural, development, drainage, and logging.
-Invasive species are many including winged euonymus (Euonymus alatus), barberry (Berberis thunbergii), shrubby honeysuckles (Lonicera spp.), multiflora rose (Rosa multiflora) and Japanese knotweed (Fallopia japonica).
+Invasive species are many including winged euonymus (euonymus alatus), barberry (Berberis thunbergii), shrubby honeysuckles (Lonicera spp.), multiflora rose (Rosa multiflora) and Japanese knotweed (Fallopia japonica).